weidagang/paka-js/README.md

 paka.js
 =======

 Paka.js is a higher-order function based parser combinator.
 Parser combinator is a kind of embedded parser generator which defines language grammar with an embedded DSL.
 Unlike external parser generators such as ANTLR, there's no static code generation required.
-The embedded DSL of paka.js is in pure JavaScript, so for writing a parser in JavaScript, it is much easier and light-weighted than external parser generators.
+The embedded DSL of paka.js is in pure JavaScript, so for writing language parsers in JavaScript, it is much easier and light-weighted than external parser generators.

 **Example**